Meet Professor Richard Wilson

 Tell us about your research interests.
 What do you find most interesting or enjoyable about your work?

-I don’t carry out research any more, although I have a background, and PhD, in tissue engineering (combining engineered material structures with biological cells to try to create new living tissues to repair damage).
+I don’t carry out research any more, although I have a background and PhD in tissue engineering (combining engineered material structures with biological cells to try to create new living tissues to repair damage).
 I have been working in the area of robotics, autonomy and AI for over 10 years, and I’ve always enjoyed working at the interface of different disciplines – it’s both rewarding to bring your own specialist knowledge to a group, and humbling to find out what you don’t know, or hadn’t thought about.

 What working achievement or initiative are you most proud of?